Namelomax/Namelomax/README.md

 ## Hi there 👋

 # 💫 About Me:
 Hi everyone!
-I'm Yakov, student from Russia<br>Currently learning Computer Science at ITMO University<br>I prefer work with Backend of Data Sience rather Web
+I'm Yakov, student from Russia<br>Currently learning Computer Science at ITMO University<br>I prefer work with Backend of Data Sience rather than Web

 # 💻 Tech Stack: